Kendyl Jacox

 Kendyl LeMarc Jacox (born June 10, 1975) is an American former professional football player who was an offensive guard in the National Football League (NFL).
 He played college football for the Kansas State Wildcats.

 Jacox appeared in 58 games for the San Diego Chargers between 1998 and 2001, including 30 starts.
 After signing with the New Orleans Saints in 2002, Jacox appeared in 56 games - starting all but one - between 2002 and 2005.

 After a rash of injuries at the right guard position during training camp and preseason, the Miami Dolphins signed Jacox as a free agent on September 3, 2006.
-Jacox has started one game at right guard for the Dolphins 2006 and has played in a reserve role for the other games.